-Inspect this location to make sure that the stove and liner will have the required clearance from combustible materials that are near the stove.
+Inspect this location to make sure that the stove and stovepipes will have the required clearance from combustible materials that are near the stove.
 Combustibles include walls, floor, ceiling, and chimney chase.
 You must carefully consider the clearances to all of these combustibles before actually connecting your stove.

-If the floor in front of the insert is made of combustible material, then a non-combustible floor protector is required out to the dimensions indicated in the clearances section of this manual.
+If the floor is made of combustible material, then a non-combustible floor protector is required between the floor and the stove.
 An example of a non-combustible floor protector is a hearth constructed with a continuous layer of tile, brick, slate, glass or another non-combustible facing.
 There is no R-value requirement.

+If you use a rear connector pipe, ensure it is listed with Underwriter's Laboratories.
 Check the listing of your pipe with UL for the correct clearances.

-The diagrams in this manual represent typical installations, but are specific to the Simpson Dura-Vent brand.
+The diagrams in this manual represent typical installations, but are specific to the Simpson Dura-Vent DVL brand.